 Ultimately, putting in a little time working out, with a surf specific workout, will make you more competent in the water, more quickly.

-HOW TO USE THE SURF PREP WORKOUT
+HOW TO USE THIS SURF TRAINING PROGRAM

 Start with the low intensity surf prep workout.